mison22/training-plans/Intensive_Plans/Training_Plan_Backend_TypeScript_Intensive.md

-# Intensive Backend TypeScript Training Plan
+# Backend TypeScript Intensive Training Plan
-*4 hours/day intensive program for rapid skill development*
+*8-week full-time program*

 ## Executive Summary
 This intensive plan is designed for 4 hours of daily study, allowing you to master modern backend development with TypeScript and NestJS in just 8 weeks instead of 12.
 You'll cover the same comprehensive curriculum but with deeper practice, more projects, and accelerated learning.